ErickRodrCodes/itunes-search/docs/index.md

 ## Requirements

-- Node 12 or above (LTS recommended)
+- Node 16 or above (LTS recommended).
+It is advisable to use always LTS than your local installation.
+At the time of this new feature, we are using 16.13.2

 ## Installation